mihaigalos/miniboot/README.md

 Next select the exported binary file (application.bin) and click Send File.

-You should now be able to send the file in full via UART now.
+You should now be able to send the file in full via UART.

 # License
 This software is freely available under the GNU GPL v3.0 aegis, please consult the LICENSE file for further information.